harveypham/dockers/aws-pylayer/README.md

 #### Alias (optional)
 To save typing, user can define an alias as follow:

-`alias pylayer="python -it --rm harveypham/aws-pylayer"`
+`alias pylayer="docker -it --rm harveypham/aws-pylayer"`

 or

-`alias pylayer="python -it --rm -v ~/pylayer:/workdir harveypham/aws-pylayer"`
+`alias pylayer="docker -it --rm -v ~/pylayer:/workdir harveypham/aws-pylayer"`

 #### Examples
 Creating a layer of mysql-connector-python:

-`python -it --rm -v ~/workdir:/workdir harveypham/aws-pylayer -o mysql-connector-python`
+`docker -it --rm -v ~/workdir:/workdir harveypham/aws-pylayer mysql-connector-python`

+If alias was defined:

+`pylayer mysql-connector-python`